 Hip Flexor Stretches

-This stretch is awesome for those of you who sit during the day due to work!
-It’s the best way to start all of your hip stretches out as well, since it activates the largest muscle in your hips.
+This stretch is great for those of you who sit at a desk all day.
+It’s also the best way to start all of your hip stretches since it activates the largest muscle in your hips.

 If you sit all day, this stretch is a must.
 Releasing your hip flexors will not only improve your posture, but it will also keep you from getting knee injuries.
 Pro tip: Move your hips in small alternating circles for a deeper stretch and to build mobility.